KBVE/archive/docs/md/notes/protocol/ssh.md

 	- ssh-keygen
 		- Portable OpenSSH via [Github](https://github.com/openssh/openssh-portable)

-- SSH Media Resources
-	- YouTube Videos
+### Video
 - How SSH Works by Mental-Outlaw from YouTube
-			- {% include youtube.html id=page.ytid %}
+	- {% include youtube.html id="5JvLV2-ngCI" %}
-			- - Notes: SSH Keys Baby!
+		- Notes: SSH Keys Baby!
 		- #idea Maybe a video on how SSH private keys are setup?
 		- #idea How to use Putty/PuttyGen?